squirrly/squirrly-seo/readme.txt

 = 2.1.3 =
 * Optimized Squirrly SEO for a faster load
 * Fixed minor bugs in the theme's css files
+* Local save for remote images is now optional in Settings

 = 2.1.2 =
 * Added unique SEO (title and description) for the author, tag and category pages